weiji-li/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master of Engineering student in EECS
+role: Software Engineer at Tesla

 # Organizations/Affiliations to show in About widget
 organizations: